Chromium Chloride

 What is the recommended dosage of Chromium Chloride?

-Does Chromium Chloride interact with medications?
+Does Chromium Chloride interact with any medications?

 References(2 citations)